Sheikh al-Karama Forces: Men of Dignity

-In 2015, the group was established after splitting from the Men of Dignity Druze militia.
+The al-Karama Forces were formerly led by brothers Laith al-Balous and Fahd al-Balous, who are the sons of Wahid al-Balous.
+The two brothers are affiliated with the Guest House of Dignity, which Laith leads.

+The group kidnapped and killed a Syrian drug trafficker named Ahmed Jaafar in March 2018.

+Members of the Druze community and the group were targeted by the Syrian Ba'athist government; the group claims that several members of the Druze community in the Suwayda governorate were arrested and tortured under terrorism charges.

-On 21 February 2019, the Sheikh al-Karama Forces attacked the Syrian government's military intelligence paramilitary forces in Suwayda, over the government's seizure of a house in the city years prior, that belonged to a member of the Syrian opposition, after the member's family asked the group to help them retake the house from the government.
+On 21 February 2019, the Sheikh al-Karama Forces attacked the Syrian government's military intelligence forces in Suwayda, after the family of a Syrian opposition member asked the group to help them retake the person's house, which the government had seized years before.

-On 3 May 2019, one of the group's commanders named Wissam Eid was killed by unidentified gunmen south of Suwayda.
-He survived the assassination.
-However, he later died at a hospital due to injuries from the attack.
+On 3 May 2019, one of the group's commanders, named Wissam Eid, was shot by unidentified gunmen south of Suwayda.
+He later died at a hospital due to injuries from the attack.
 Later on the same day, a Syrian government military intelligence position was attacked by gunmen.
 However, the Sheikh al-Karama Forces denied it was behind the attack on the military intelligence outpost.
 Wissam reportedly led his own faction in the group that held tensions with the main leadership and was previously the target of an assassination attempt in April 2019, and both Wissam's faction and the main leadership have accused each other of committing crimes including kidnappings and murder.

 On 4 December 2019, the group released a statement that called on natives of the Suwayda governorate abroad to send financial aid due to a reported increase in poverty in the area; the group also denounced aid programs from the Syrian government and Russia.
 The group also claims that the government intentionally neglects the governorate, and called Russian forces in Syria occupation forces, and also claimed that they were stealing from Syria.

-On 26 March 2020, the group clashed with the Syrian military in the southern part of the Suywada governorate.
-During the clashes, 4 fighters belonging to the Sheikh al-Karama Forces were killed and 1 pro-government fighter was killed.
+On 26 March 2020, the group clashed with the Syrian military in the southern part of the Suwayda governorate.
+During the clashes, four fighters belonging to the Sheikh al-Karama Forces were killed and one pro-government fighter was killed.
 After the clashes, the al-Karama Forces announced they were increasing their level of preparedness for future confrontations with the government, and days prior to the clashes the group swapped prisoners with the government.

+The faction aligned itself with Druze spiritual leader Hikmat al-Hijri following the July 2025 clashes in Southern Syria and fought against Public Security, sustaining deaths in Al-Mujaymer and Al-Thaalah, as well as injuries.

+Suwayda militant groups (including Sheikh al-Karama Forces) announced the formation of a unified national army under the name "National Guard", comprising thousands of fighters.